therealarfu/Periodic-Table-JSON/README.md

 [![GitHub Actions](https://img.shields.io/badge/github%20actions-%232671E5.svg?style=for-the-badge&logo=githubactions&logoColor=white)](../../actions)

 # Periodic-Table-JSON
-An JSON file of the Periodic Table
+A JSON file of the Periodic Table

 > A database with all the information about each element of the periodic table.
 > Still in development, but will definitely have a lot more content.